uniVocity/univocity-api/README.md

 In the previous example, the identity mapping between `FD_GROUP` and `food_group` was declared as: `identity().associate("FdGrp_CD").to("id")`.
 We want to maintain this association on the destination data store, instead of simply copying from whatever is in the input.

-To do that, we need to give uniVocity the basic metadata information it needs to be able to locate identifiers previously mapped, and potentially transformed, by previous mappings.
+To do that, we need to give uniVocity the basic metadata it needs to be able to locate identifiers previously mapped, and potentially transformed, by previous mappings.

 A reference mapping is declared like this: `reference().using("FdGrp_Cd").referTo("FD_GROUP", "food_group").on("group")`